planetshell/salarypredictionportfolio/README.md

 After applying group statistic to the data, the chart above now shows the most important feature is "Major" .

 ### 3.4 Select best Model
+After tuning and training all 3 models, we find that the gradient boost regressor was the performing model and will deployed to production